-It's the height of ambition for most 5-year-old girls-and often their mothers, too.
-But in every school, church or kindergarten, only one girl each year can reach the dizzying height of being Mary in the nativity play.
+t's the height of ambition for most 5-year-old girls-and often for their mothers, too.
+But in every school, church or kindergarten, only one girl each year can reach the dizzying height of playing Mary in the nativity play.

-Last year, my god-daughter was selected.
-She only had one line, which she forgot, and one job, holding the baby Jesus, which she did.
+A few years back, one of my god-daughters was selected.
+She only had one line-which she forgot and one job, holding the baby Jesus-which she did.
 Around the neck.

 But those were minor details.
 She was Mary.
 Proud girl.
 Proud parents.
-Proud god-father!
+All good.

-Yet in a way it's strange that parents want their daughters to be Mary.
-We're essentially dreaming that our child will play a teenage mum who got herself pregnant in a very suspicious way, and whose life nearly fell apart because of it.
+Yet, in a way, it's strange that parents want their daughters to be Mary.
+We're essentially dreaming that our child will play a teenage mother who got herself pregnant in a very suspicious way and whose life nearly fell apart because of it.
 Because that's what happened to the real Mary.